coverclock/com-diag-placer/README.md

 develop.
 I am not a database person, but I very much appreciate the persistent data management model offered by SQLite that is usable both from within applications and the command line.

+# Remarks

+This library and its applications support the following SQLite3 data
+types: BLOB, INTEGER, INTEGER64, FLOAT, TEXT, TEXT16 (UTF-16).

+SQLite3 provides two basic approaches to executing SQL statements in its
+API: the simpler sqlite3_exec(), which is a purely text-based interface (referred to here as "exec"), and sqlite3_prepare()/sqlite3_step(), which is a more flexible, iterative interative (referred to here as "steps").
+Placer supports both, and I recommend the steps approach.

+Placer uses so called "x-macros" that allow the developer to describe a database schema: a row with fields, each with a specific data type, and one of which is a primary key.
+The same schema description can then be used to generate a C structure with appropriately typed fields to hold the data from a database row, to generate C code describing SQL commands, to generate C functions for the binding of structure fields to SQL commands like INSERT and REPLACE, and C functions to import data from SQL operations like SELECT.

+# Functional Tests Using the Simpler Exec Approach

+Set up the PATH, LD_LIBRARY_PATH, and other environmental variables in the context of your current shell.

+    ./out/host/bin/setup

+Create a database, walk the file system tree starting at some convenient place, and INSERT the files encountered along with their metadata into the database, using placer_exec().
+The full path name of the file is used as the primary index.
+(You can start at / root too, but it is likely to take a long time.)
+(You can drop the -v command line flag for less output.)

+    census -D out/host/sql/census.db -c -i -v ${HOME}

+Update an existing database by walking the file system and doing a REPLACE of the files encountered with their metadata, using placer_exec().
+.

+    census -D out/host/sql/census.db -r -v ${HOME}

+Dump the contents of the database.
+(If you drop the -v command line flag you just get a count of the number of items in the database.)

+    census -D out/host/sql/census.db -v -0

+Mark all of the entries in the database for which the file has more than one hard link.
+Display the results.
+(There are lots of other tests, but this is a simple one.)

+    census -D out/host/sql/census.db -5

+Unmark all of the entries in the database that are marked.
+Display the results.

+    census -D out/host/sql/census.db -6

+# Functional Tests Using the More Powerful Steps Approach

+Set up the PATH, LD_LIBRARY_PATH, and other environmental variables in the context of your current shell.

+    ./out/host/bin/setup

+Create a database, walk the file system tree starting at some convenient place, and INSERT the files encountered along with their metadata into the database, using placer_steps().
+The full path name of the file is used as the primary index.
+(You can start at / root too, but it is likely to take a long time.)
+(You can drop the -v command line flag for less output.)

+    survey -D out/host/sql/survey.db -c -i -v ${HOME}

+Update an existing database by walking the file system and doing a REPLACE of the files encountered with their metadata, using placer_steps().

+    survey -D out/host/sql/survey.db -r -v ${HOME}

+Mark all of the entries in the database for which the file has more than one hard link.
+Display the results.
+(There are lots of other tests, but this is a simple one.)

+    survey -D out/host/sql/survey.db -5

+Unmark all of the entries in the database that are marked.
+Display the results.

+    survey -D out/host/sql/census.db -6

+Display the entries in the database that have the specified path name.
+(There should be at most one.)

+    survey -D out/host/sql/survey.db -7 -P ${HOME}/.profile

+Display the entries in the database that have the specified inode number.
+(There may be zero to many, depending on your fondness for hard links, up to the limit of the buffer in the application, which is eight.)

+    survey -D out/host/sql/survey.db -8 -I 105

 # Targets